Sumukha1496/maskdata/README.md

 ```

 ## Mask fields in a JSON
-This will mask the field value if present in the given object
+This method masks the field value if present in the given object
 ```javascript
 const MaskData = require('./maskdata');